IntelligentRoboticsLabs/docker_infrastructure/README.md

-# SIGSOFT Support for Summer/Winter Schools in Software Engineering
+# Tooling for Summer/Winter Schools in Software Engineering
 ---
 ## Instructors and Students
 ---